Dineshkumar245/Brain_Stroke_Prediction/README.md

 5)After few seconds a bunch of commands excuited in it.Search for an url(http://127.0.0.1:5000) and click it for see the result
 6)In index page you can see a login button aswell as register button.At first register an name and password later login with help of it.You will find the page for prediction.

-#Data_Base
+# Data_Base
-The entered input details and login details can be viewd in database with the help of VS Code for that u need to install sqllite and sqllite viewer from the vs code extension.Later you can see the details from the database code.
+The entered input details and login details can be viewd in database with the help of VS Code for that you need to install sqllite and sqllite viewer from the vs code extension.Later you can see the details from the database code.